-Revenue is measured at the fair value of the consideration received or receivable.
+Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price (net of variable consideration) allocated to that performance obligation.
 Amounts disclosed as revenue are inclusive of tea claim and are net of sales return, sales tax/ value added tax/ goods and service tax, trade allowances and amount collected on behalf of third parties.

-The Company recognises revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the Company and significant risk and reward incidental to sale of products is transferred to the buyer.
+The Company recognizes revenue when the amount of revenue can be reliably measured, it is probable that future economic benefits will flow to the Company and significant risk and reward incidental to sale of products is transferred to the buyer.